Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 Introduction
 ------------

-The Internet is an excllent resource for vast amounts of data on businesses, people, and their activity on social media.
+The Internet is an excellent resource for vast amounts of data on businesses, people, and their activity on social media.
 But how can we capture the information and make use of it as we might make use of more traditional data sources?